INTRODUCTION

 The king was silent.

-- "I have written ten volumes on ancient monuments," the curator of the royal museum said in an offended voice.
+- "I've written ten volumes on ancient monuments," the curator of the royal museum said in an offended voice.

 - "Your own head is of an ancient type...
 The frontal lobes are completely undeveloped.
 You get scared sometimes, Olrid!"